You’ve chosen to include the Jaguar Cichlid in your aquarium, have you? It’s a good choice, regarding appearance. They’re beautiful fish.

 Care Difficulty Rating: Medium

-Jaguar Cichlids are yet another Cichlid species that come from Central America.
-These fish are freshwater, living in most lakes and basins throughout several countries.
-They come from the basins in Nicaragua, but they can be found in Honduras and Costa Rica.
+Jaguar Cichlids are from Central America.
+These are freshwater fish, living in lakes and basins throughout several countries.
+Mostly found in Nicaragua, but also in Honduras and Costa Rica.

-However, now they have spread throughout Central America.
-This is because of commercial anglers and human intervention.
-These include Salvador, Guatemala, Panama, and the southern areas of Mexico.
-They are also present in Florida, in the Us, and even Singapore.
+However, now they’ve spread throughout Central America.
+Including Salvador, Guatemala, Panama, and southern areas of Mexico.

-The habitats of their preference are usually lakes that are cloudy.
-They also have an abundance of aquatic life.
+The habitats of their preference are usually cloudy lakes.
 They also prefer warmer water, without too much oxygen.
-Jaguar Cichlids live in water bodies that have muddy bottoms.
+Jaguar Cichlids live in water bodies with muddy bottoms.

 However, they can sometimes be found in places with sandy bottoms, such as ponds and canals.

 Their common name ‘Jaguar Cichlid,’ comes from the pattern of the spots being likened to a Jaguar.

 The second part of their scientific name, Parachromis managuensis, comes from the habitat where the first of their species was found.